SunWeb3Sec/DeFiHackLabs/tutorials/usersec/02/en/readme.md

 The name Ponzi scheme originated from Charles Ponzi, who duped investors with postage stamp speculation schemes in the 1920s.

-* How to identify a Ponzi scheme? *
+* How to identify a Ponzi scheme?

    An ambiguous economic model is a common characteristic of a Ponzi scheme.
 Thus, the project can promise investors an unreasonable high rate of return even though it is challenging to operate.
 An example is shown in the screenshots below:

 <div align=center>
 <img src="https://user-images.githubusercontent.com/52526645/211230305-0e6c25ac-0535-4757-83e9-8257d1797a7e.png" alt="Cover" width="80%"/>
 </div>
-<p align="center"">Figure 5.1 / A platform provides wealth management products with a daily rate of return of 2.72%, equivalent to an annualized rate of return of 1,000%.
+<p align="center">Figure 5.1 / A platform provides wealth management products with a daily rate of return of 2.72%, equivalent to an annualized rate of return of 1,000%.
 Which is, as one would say, too good to be true.  </p>

 <div align=center>
 <img src="https://user-images.githubusercontent.com/107821372/211504652-b4d2e70f-5cf6-4ff5-b8fc-a6c5b6367c5a.png" alt="Cover" width="80%"/>
 </div>
-<p align="center"">Figure 5.2 / Another platform claims to offer arbitrage opportunities, predictive indicators, market analysis, and insider information to entice users into investing.</p>
+<p align="center">Figure 5.2 / Another platform claims to offer arbitrage opportunities, predictive indicators, market analysis, and insider information to entice users into investing.</p>

 ### How to a avoid Ponzi scheme?
 XREX recommends:
 * Be sure to choose an exchange that is licensed, compliant with the law, and has a transparent team.
 XREX has obtained relevant regulatory licenses and permits such as anti-money laundering compliance and others in the following countries: United States, Canada, Lithuania, Estonia, and Taiwan.
 XREX is currently applying for licenses in Singapore and Dubai.